 There are miles of trails that meander through meadows, beaches, and grassy hilltops.
-Molera Ranch House museum features artifacts, pictures, and displays about the early pioneers and native people of California’s Big Sur region.
+Molera Ranch House museum features artifacts, pictures, and displays about California’s Big Sur region’s early pioneers and native people.
 Paid parking inside the park or free parking along Cabrillo Highway.

 5. Point Sur Lighthouse

-Tours of the lighthouse are is first come first serve, so show up early at the gate.
-Guides will meet you at the gate for the three-hour tour of the lighthouse.
+Tours of the lighthouse are first come, first serve, so show up early at the gate.
+Guides will meet you at the entrance for the three-hour tour of the lighthouse.
 Learn about the historic lighthouse and how it is used to guide ships along the California Central Coast.
-Wear warm clothing even on a summer day it can be cold and windy at the lighthouse.
+Wear warm clothing even on a summer day.
+It can be cold and windy at the lighthouse.
 Tour Information.

 6. Pfeiffer Beach Day Use Area

-Pfeiffer Beach is a great beach with a natural arch that is a photographer’s dream.
-The sand on this beach has a purple-looking hue that comes from garnets dissolving in the cliffs above the beach.
-There is a small parking lot near the beach at the end of a 2-mile down Sycamore Canyon Road.
-The park is open sunrise to sunset.
+Pfeiffer Beach is an excellent beach with a natural arch that is a photographer’s dream.
+The sand on this beach has a purple-looking hue from garnets dissolving in the cliffs above the beach.
+A small parking lot near the beach at the end of a 2-mile down Sycamore Canyon Road.
+The park is open from sunrise to sunset.

 7. Partington Cove

 Partington Cove trail is easy to miss but well worth the effort to find.
 A half-mile course starts at Highway 1 and takes you to the cove.
 You cross over a bridge and through a tunnel and end up at one of the most amazing places along the Big Sur Coast.
 In the late 1800s, ships anchored at the cove to carry the bark of the tanbark oak to be used in the tanning process.

 During prohibition, the cove was used for smuggling liquor.
 Today the cove is a hidden gem often overlooked by tourists.
 Partington Cove Google maps.